ArtCraftCode/ravelry/README.md

 # Contributing

 Hey!
 You want to contribute?
 That is super, super awesome.
-Cisit the project's [Trello board](https://trello.com/b/o8gs4cWI/ravelry) to see what's coming up next or what is already in progress.
+Visit the project's [Trello board](https://trello.com/b/o8gs4cWI/ravelry) to see what's coming up next or what is already in progress.

 Send me a pull request!
 Note that your pull request will not be accepted if you don't write tests **and documentation** for your code (the test part kind of goes without saying, but I wanted to make sure that you knew about it and the documentation).